 Unfortunately, many diseases and conditions feature crying as a main symptom, rather than a solution.
 For example, postpartum depression (PPD) is a substantial period of emotional upset experienced by about 9 to 16 percent of women following childbirth.
 It can result in excessive crying, among other symptoms (see APA.org for a full description of the disorder and its symptoms).

 Increased crying is also common in individuals suffering from post-traumatic stress disorder (PTSD), often endured by those who experience violent crime or another serious emotional upset, as well as soldiers returning from war (visit APA.org for more information on the possible emotional repercussions of military deployment).

 Overall, it's important to remember that crying is a critical part of the human emotional makeup, just as laughing is.
 While you may not want to cry in front of your boss or an ex-boyfriend who's with his beautiful new girlfriend, it is largely believed to be better both emotionally and physically to "let it out" rather than keeping it all inside.

-See the links on the next page for more information on crying, emotions and related topics.
+See the links below for more information on crying, emotions and related topics.

 Related HowStuffWorks Articles

 - American Psychological Association.
 "Postpartum Depression."
 APA Online. http://www.apa.org/pi/wpo/postpartum.html